bcornec/wod-set/profile/ADMIN-GUIDE.md

 * 128 GB of RAM
 * 500 GB of storage

-We are currently using an HPE ProLiant DL360 Gen10 server on our different production sites.
+We are currently using an either an ProLiant DL360 Gen10 server on our different production sites or QEMU/VMWare VMs on test sites.

 When done with OS installation and preparation

-* From the WoD-backend server (aka JupyterHub server), as the install user, you will need to clone the wod-install repo first.
+* From the WoD-backend server (aka JupyterHub server), as the install user, you will need to clone the `wod-install` repo first.

 ```shellsession
 install$ git clone https://github.com/Workshops-on-Demand/wod-install.git